Capacitors are used in HVAC to help electrical motors to start and keep running smoothly.

 If the unit has two capacitors, one is the Run Capacitor, and the other is the Start Capacitor.
 Keep in mind the compressor also often needs a capacitor which will be HERM (compressor).

-Buying a New HVAC Capacitor
+How to Buy a New HVAC Capacitor

 A new Capacitor should always be installed with a new motor.
-A capacitor can be bought at an HVAC supply company; there are usually at least a few even in a small town; also, online, Amazon is a good place to look.
+A capacitor can be bought at an HVAC supply company; there are usually at least a few even in a small town; also, online, Amazon or eBay is a good place to look.

 Here are two common capacitors, the one on the left is a Dual Round Capacitor, while the one on the right is a Run Oval capacitor.